gregdek/ansible-dockerized-influxdb/README.md

 Docker InfluxDB
 ===============

+Sample Galaxy role, forked from blixtra, to show an example of how Ansible+Atomic might work together.

 Simple ansible role for dockerized InfluxDB.
 Used to set up a single instance of InfluxDB or a cluster using the SEEDS environment variable.

 Variables